Anica-blip/3c-content-template-engine/README.md

 # 3C Content Template Engine

+This project is part of the 3C Thread To Success™ ecosystem — a growing digital platform that combines creativity, structure, and real-world application.

+The 3C Thread To Success™ brand, including its name, structure, characters (Aurion 3C Mascot), and overall system design, remains the intellectual property of the creator and is not included in this license.

+Commercial use of the brand or replication of the ecosystem identity is not permitted without permission.

+### 🎭 The 3C Ecosystem

+This project is part of a larger system built around three core identities:

+Aurion → Engagement & Experience
+Caelum → Structure & Direction
+Anica (Founder) → Authority & Vision

+Together, they create a balanced environment for growth, learning, and progression.

+---

 **The King of the 3C Ecosystem — Dark Purple Edition**

 > _"Simple but the most powerful 3C Ecosystem tool.
 This is where the whole dashboard logic was born."_